mcaceresb/stata-gtools/docs/usage/gunique.md

             if it exists.

 - `detail` request summary statistics on the number of records which are present for unique values of the varlist.
+With `by()`, it also prints the levels with the most unique values.

 ### Gtools options